 E-BOOK Edition The e-book version offers several of Tom Sullivan's images in the glorious color that he created them in.
 If you prefer using your Kindle, Nook, computer or smart phone to read "The Alchemist's Notebook," then this if the option for you!

-THE ARKHAM DETECTIVE series now has FIVE titles to choose from!
-All titles and can be found in both softcover and Kindle versions.
+THE ARKHAM DETECTIVE series now has SIX titles to choose from!
+All titles can be found in both softcover and Kindle versions.
 The first four books are available in a single collection.